mikewest/tc39-proposal-literals/README.md

     from a `fromLiteral` construction mechanism, as the anecdata from Google's codebase shows that that mechanism is both safe and widely usable.

+*   __To what extent would we need to track literalness for the first proposal?__

+    An excellent question!
+I'm flexible!

+    One thing we _don't_ need to track would be something like using a literal as an object key.
+    That is, I'm perfectly happy treating `{ "a": "value" }` and `{ a: "value" }`, and `obj["a"] = "value"` as having a value whose key is the same.

 ## Prior Art

 *   [`goog.string.Const`](https://google.github.io/closure-library/api/goog.string.Const.html) is